-- Increasing sales staff headcount. - Reconfiguring the organization of our sales group to enhance its industry and geographic focus. - Implementing new sales and marketing campaigns. - Introducing new lead generation programs to provide our sales team more opportunities for pro-active selling activities. - Administering enhanced sales training programs. - Using third party search engine optimization experts to redirect our efforts in that area. - Ongoing campaigns to engage and leverage the resources of additional third-party resellers.
+- Increasing sales staff headcount as needed to address our markets. - Aligning our sales group to enhance its industry and geographic focus. - Implementing new sales and marketing campaigns. - Using third party search engine optimization experts to enhance our efforts in that area. - Recruiting industry channel partners and enabling them to sell our products through training and orientation programs.